Knight Rider (1982 TV series): Vehicle

 A black Pontiac Firebird Trans Am built to mimic KITT from the TV series Knight Rider.

 The car used as KITT in the series was a customized 1982 Pontiac Firebird Trans Am, that cost US$100,000 to build.
 The nose and dashboard of the car were designed by design consultant Michael Scheffe.
+The concept of a black Trans Am as the star vehicle was already familiar to audiences through the Smokey and the Bandit film franchise - the third film of which actually featured the same model of Trans Am as Knight Rider albeit without the customizations.

 Stuntman Jack Gill says KITT's ride height was dropped 1.5 inches (4 cm) from a stock Trans Am.
-The hero car was the only vehicle that contained the intricate dashboard.
+The principal studio car was the only vehicle that contained the intricate dashboard with the functioning electronic elements.
 Spare cars were always on hand, and Universal eventually did all of the modifications that were needed.
 A mock up dashboard was used on a sound stage for closeups of the voice box or other buttons.
+For continuity reasons, some (but not all) of the stunt cars were fitted with a dummy version of the dashboard which contained fake electronic displays but were shot in a way not to make this obvious to the casual viewer.

 Glen Larson wanted the talking muscle car to have a heartbeat and asked Scheffe to design a beam of light like the Cylons had in Battlestar Galactica to be used on the front of the vehicle.
-The Pontiac's nose was eventually extended slightly.
+The Pontiac's nose was eventually extended slightly, although brief shots of the first version of the car without the extended nose were used in the pilot episode and in the opening credits sequence of Season 1.